4th July to 29th July 2022

 Duration: Four weeks

-This course is fully accredited by the National University of Ireland, Galway, and students who successfully complete the course will receive 6 Semester Credits or 12 ECTS points.
+This course is fully accredited by the University of Galway, and students who successfully complete the course will receive 6 Semester Credits or 12 ECTS points.

 - SS106: Introduction to Archaeology of Ireland